-Coronavirus: Kiwi man describes horror scenes of people fighting over food and selling thrown-out face masks amid virus scare in China
+Coronavirus: NZ man in China says people fighting for food, reselling used masks

 It's thought foreigners did not deserve the right to fresh food and now the man won't even attempt to go shopping at a supermarket.

-But getting fresh produce was a challenge for everyone at the moment, he said, with fights often breaking out over things like eggs and vegetables.
+But getting fresh produce was a challenge for everyone at the moment, he said, and fights were often breaking out over things like eggs and vegetables.

 To make matters worse, people are claiming to be infected and threatening to spit on others so they too will contract coronavirus, he claimed.